July 27, 2024 by John Burnham / Samantha Wilson

 A marine survey will flag problems there may be with a boat, but also let you know about all the things that are good with it.
 Far from a report of doom and gloom, it should ultimately ensure you feel reassured and prepared to take the final step to purchasing, or to feel justified and relieved in walking away from something that didn’t feel quite right.

-Once you have your report in your hand, take your time to read through it and query anything you’re unsure of with the surveyor.
-It is important to note that the survey is for you.
-Armed with the recommendations and status report, you may want to then use it to negotiate a better price or ask for certain work to be carried out before purchasing.
+Once you have your report in your hand, take your time reading through it and don’t be shy about asking about anything you’re unsure of with the surveyor.
+Remember that the survey is written for you!
+Armed with the recommendations and status report, you may want to use it to negotiate a better price or ask for certain work to be carried out before purchasing.
 Be sure to get accurate estimates for the work that needs doing before negotiating the price.
 While it might seem like you can grab a bargain if the seller is willing to drop the price considerably, you need to keep in mind the work that requires doing both in terms of time and cost.
-Check out our guide to Buying a Cheap Boat, Is it is a Good Idea?
+Check out our guide to Buying a Cheap Boat, Is it a Good Idea?

 sailboat check